Battery233/Biblio-tech/README.md

 // RASPBERRY PI TO bricks

-// Move robot to the left of given amount in mm
+// Move robot to horizontally the given amount in mm
 {
-  "left": 10
-}

-// Move robot to the right of given amount in mm
-{
-  "right": 10
+  "horizontal": 10
 }

 // Move robot up
 {